Istana Lama: Demolition

+In 1954, the company put up the former palace for sale.
+During that point, there were a few parties suggested that the former palace to be renovated as a museum to showcase Malay handicrafts, furniture and old photos related to the Johor Sultanate.
+Following which, the former palace was eventually sold to the Bata company and demolished on that same year.

 Aftermath

 On 9 April 1964, the Bata Shoe Factory was officially opened by the then Finance Minister Dr Goh Keng Swee on about half of its former site from the bottom, with the address of 66 Telok Blangah Road and was granted a 30-year lease in May.
 The factory eventually closed and was demolished by 1994.

 In 1995, a condominium known as Harbourlights was built on the former site of the shoe factory and was completed by 1997.

-Currently, near the Harbourlights condominium, remnants of the palace's historic Dutch-bricked platform structure, its drain network and nearby former gate posts can be still seen among its surrounding overgrown vegetation.